A Reprieve to Medical Debt Holders: New Rule to Help Clean up Credit Report

 One-third of US citizens struggle to pay their medical bills, the leading reason behind filing for personal bankruptcy.
-When an individual is unable to pay the medical bill, it negatively impacts the credit score and his financial abilities in the long run.
-However, the three major credit reporting agencies – Equifax, Experian and TransUnion agreed not to add delinquent medical bills into the credit report until they are outstanding for 180 days.
+When an individual is unable to pay the medical bill, it negatively impacts their credit score and financial abilities in the long run.
+However, the three major credit reporting agencies – Equifax, Experian, and TransUnion agreed not to add delinquent medical bills into the credit report until they are outstanding for 180 days.

 Recent Changes for Medical Debt Reporting

 The new practice announced in March 2015 will be applicable across the country.
 The team at credit bureaus will review the complaints and investigate the matter even after the creditor claims the information to be accurate.
 Also, the bureau will wait for 180 days before adding medical debt into the report.
 The borrower will have enough time to receive and pay the bill and get the medical debt removed from the report as soon as the insurance company pays for it.